 - Focused attention practices: teaching students relaxation exercises, like breathing deeply, so the brain is primed again for focus, attention and learning; teaching mindfulness …

-There are many more practical things we can do as parents, teachers, coaches and mentors to support our young people during this time when their brains are still developing.
+There are many more practical things we can do as parents, teachers, coaches and mentors to support our young people during this time when their brains are still developing and when so many of them are bombarded by social media and do not have the expertise, skills or coaching to appreciate how to discern which aspects of social media to positively engage in.

 Can you identify with young people like Tom?
 Maybe you have a story to share?